trevisthomas/ttdc/README.md

 Response:

-Same as above except the list contains no hierarchy.
-Just the posts sorted in reverse creation order.
+<p>Same as above except the list contains no hierarchy.
+Just the posts sorted in reverse creation order.</p>

 Request:
 <pre>